mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 - Customize your crawl frequency
 - Create workflows using this connection and plugins from Microsoft Copilot Studio

 ## Limitations

 - Only the employee and their direct manager have access to the priority data using Microsoft 365 Copilot and Microsoft Search.

 ## Prerequisites

-Before you create a 15Five Priorities Microsoft Graph connector, you must:

-### 1. Setup a HR administrator in 15Five
-Created a 15Five account with HR administrator permission.
+- Setup a 15Five account with HR administrator permissions.

-### 2. **Create a company API key and get the access token**
-Navigate to the Integrations admin setting page with the HR administrator account.
-Create a company API key and get the access token.
+- Navigate to the integrations admin setting page with your HR administrator account and create a company API key and get the access token.

-## Setup
+## Get started

 ### 1. Display name
 Choose a display name that helps users easily recognize associated file or item in a Copilot response.